Linking Trees and Chains

 One of my favorite research papers in distributed consensus is Fruit-chains by Rafael Pass and Elaine Shi.
 Not only is the work extraordinary in depth and quite compelling in motivation, but it also features my favorite naming convention.

 “Orange is the new block”, they say.
 These fruits reminded me of the micro-blocks employed in Bitcoin-NG.
-And NG served as a sort-of `starting point’ for myself when beginning my own work.
+And NG served as a sort-of `starting point’ for my own research.
 In short, I was fascinated.

 This fascination perhaps became somewhat of an obsession, largely fueled by an overarching interest in distributed consensus and the possibilities of cooler, safer networks.
 So much so, we created a special block just to ensure fruits are properly nurtured.
 This `stem’ changes things.